SIM-CHIA-HUEY/Angular_Expressjs_todolist/frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To open the built project, run `npx serve -s dist/frontend/browser`.
+Don't forget to run back-end dev server for the whole project to work.

 ## Running unit tests